pbcoyle123/SAB-EarningCalls/README.md

 # SAB-EarningCalls: Earnings Call Classification and Attribution Analysis

-This repository analyzes earnings call transcripts to identify and study self-attribution bias (SAB) and related behavioral patterns in corporate communications through a three-stage pipeline.
+This repository analyses earnings call transcripts to identify and study self-attribution bias (SAB) and related behavioral patterns in corporate communications through a three-stage pipeline.

 This framework is related to the below dissertation: